-The essential functions of an aircraft rely predominantly on artificial light to relay critical safety and operational information to pilots and passengers.
-Integrated displays, cockpit controls, indicators, illuminated signs, navigation lights, and other electronics provide the necessary information to safely and accurately guide an aircraft to its destination, as well as ensure the comfort of its occupants.
-These illuminated components must be thoroughly tested and measured to ensure quality and compliance with industry standards.
-Manufacturers of aerospace and defense technologies must address the challenge for absolute quality – critical when specifying new equipment into the world’s most highly-regulated machines.
+On an aircraft, critical safety and operational information is relayed to pilots and passengers primarily via artificial light.
+Integrated displays, cockpit controls, indicators, illuminated signs, navigation lights, and other electronics provide the necessary data to safely and accurately guide an aircraft to its destination and ensure the comfort of its occupants.
+These illuminated components must be thoroughly tested and measured to comply with exacting industry standards and meet quality parameters.
+Manufacturers of aerospace and defense technologies must address the challenge for absolute quality—critical when specifying new equipment into the world’s most highly-regulated machines.

-Radiant’s light and color measurement solutions, based on ProMetric® Imaging Colorimeters and Photometers, provide the high precision required for R&D, while meeting the speeds and analysis requirements of production-level testing.
-Calibrated for NIST (National Institute of Standards and Technology)-traceable measurements, Radiant CCD-based imaging systems provide the most accurate characterization of light sources, capturing precise spatial measurements of luminance, chromaticity (CIE or L*a*b color space coordinates), and contrast.
+Radiant’s light and color measurement solutions, based on ProMetric® Imaging Colorimeters and Photometers, provide the high precision required for R&D, while meeting the speed and analysis requirements of production-level testing.
+Calibrated for NIST (National Institute of Standards and Technology)-traceable measurements, Radiant's CCD-based imaging systems provide the most accurate characterization of light sources, capturing precise spatial measurements of luminance, chromaticity (CIE or L*a*b color space coordinates), and contrast.
 Radiant cameras feature a tristimulus optical filter system scientifically engineered to simulate human visual sensitivity to brightness and color.
-This optical system enables quality evaluations of illuminated components that accurately reflect an operator’s or passenger’s perception of the component – whether a display, character, sign, or ambient light distribution pattern – ensuring all illuminated components meet requirements for safety and operability.
+This optical system enables quality evaluations of illuminated components that accurately reflect an operator’s or passenger’s perception of the component—whether a display, character, sign, or ambient light distribution pattern—ensuring all illuminated components meet requirements for safety and operability.

-Radiant is the leading provider of display test systems, with thousands of systems deployed worldwide, testing millions of flat panel displays (FPDs), smart devices, touchscreens, infotainment and navigation displays, and more.
-Radiant cameras evaluate LCD and OLED displays and display components, including backlight units (BLUs) and LCD modules, as well as see-through displays like augmented reality (AR) and head-up displays (HUDs), for performance in a range of ambient light environments, from day to night, in all weather conditions.
+Radiant is the leading provider of display test solutions, with thousands of systems deployed worldwide, testing millions of flat panel displays (FPDs), smart devices, touchscreens, infotainment and navigation displays, and more.
+Radiant cameras evaluate LCD, LED, and OLED displays and display components, including backlight units (BLUs) and LCD modules, as well as see-through displays like augmented reality (AR) and head-up displays (HUDs), for performance in a range of ambient light environments, from day to night, in all weather conditions.

-Radiant measurement systems may optionally employ an image analysis algorithm specifically for computing JND (“Just Noticeable Differences”) in display uniformity, used to identify display mura.
+As an option, Radiant measurement systems may employ an image analysis algorithm specifically for computing JND (“Just Noticeable Differences”) in display uniformity, used to identify display mura.
 The JND detection algorithm is offered in the TrueMURA™ plug-in for TrueTest Software, and is based on U.S. patent 7,783,130, “Spatial Standard Observer” technology, licensed by Radiant from NASA.

 Leader in See-Through Displays and HUD Measurement